What is PDCA?

 The PDCA cycle involves 4 steps: Plan, Do, Check, Act.
 The process is performed in a linear fashion, with the completion of a cycle tying into the beginning of the next cycle.

 - Plan: Understand your current state and the desired state.
-In the simplest terms, the purpose of the planning phase is to define your aims, how to accomplish them, and how you’ll measure your progress towards them.
-Naturally, this is somewhat of a vague step, as based on what you’re trying to do – and different teams approach PDCA in different ways.
+In the simplest terms, the purpose of the planning phase is to define your aims, how to accomplish them and how you’ll measure your progress towards them.
+Naturally, this is somewhat of a vague step, as it depends on what you’re trying to do – and different teams approach PDCA in different ways.
 Some may split it into several intermediary steps, which other processes such as DMAIC already do.

 If you’re looking to leverage an opportunity, then your planning should focus on the processes or actions that are necessary to target that opportunity.
 If you’re looking to solve a process problem, then a root cause analysis may be needed before you can move forward with a plan.
+Explore how to do a root cause analysis to help identify and action problems.
 In any case, using data – whether pre-existing process data or analysis from previous PDCA cycles – will help you formulate a plan of action or hypothesis.

 - Check: After your pilot test is complete, you need to examine whether your proposed changes or solutions had the intended effect.
 The Check phase is where you analyse the data gathered from the Do phase and compare it to your original goals and aims.
 The testing approach you used should also be evaluated, to see if any changes were made to the method set out in the Plan phase that may have affected the process.
 Overall, the purpose of this step is to evaluate how successful you’ve been, and what should be taken into the next step of the process.
 In fact, you may choose to run another test, repeating the Do and Check phases until you find a satisfactory solution to take onto the Act phase.